Interspectral6/Erode/README.md

 - **Spectrum Display:**
   - Drag band horizontally to change frequency
   - Drag band vertically to change width

+## Install Instructions
+- Download Erode.vst3.zip from the release
+- place the plugin in your vst3 folder (By default it's C:\Program Files\Common Files\VST3 for Windows, Library/Audio/Plug-ins/VST for MacOS)

 ## Build Instructions